jtmogen/semantisk-samhandling-ops-l/README.md

 The semantic information model will be based on event modeling, with foundational descriptions of key events related to livestock in order to improve data interoperability.

-In the development of the semantic information model the group will include and coordinate other planned or ongoing projects related to livestock, and address also short-term needs of the industry.
+In the development of the semantic information model the group will include and coordinate other planned or ongoing projects related to livestock.

-The work will also cover areas where ISO standards are not required.
+The work will also adress short-term needs of the industry, and cover areas where ISO standards are not required.

 # Background